Faris Odeh: Early life

-Involvement in the intifada
+Involvement in the Second Intifada

 When the Al-Aqsa Intifada began in September 2000, Odeh started skipping school to participate in the action, either at the Karni crossing or the Israeli settlement of Netzarim.
 The headmaster of Odeh's school complained about the boy's absences to his parents who tried, unsuccessfully, to keep him away from the conflict.
 According to Faris' mother, the boy's father "beat him black and blue for throwing stones."
 Fayek also tried to physically restrain his son.
 Once, he locked the boy in his room, but Faris escaped out the window.
 According to the Post, "The next time Fayek heard that Faris had been at a clash point, he got tougher; he tied the boy's hands and feet together and left him on the roof after dinner.
 By midnight, his mother, worried sick about the boy, sneaked up to the roof and freed him."

 Still, Faris was undeterred.
 His mother Anam would repeatedly go to the sites of the worst fighting in search of her son, often finding him at the front of the crowd, nearest the Israeli troops.
 "I must have gone out looking for him 50 times," she was quoted as saying in The Washington Post.
 "One day, I went out three times.
 Sometimes I'd sit down to lunch, and before I could put the first bite in my mouth some kids would come by and tell me Faris was at Karni again, throwing stones.
 And I'd drop my fork and rush out to find him."

 "It wasn't the fame he loved," she continued.
 "In fact, he was afraid that if he was filmed on TV his father would see him, so he'd run away from the cameras.
 One day, after I'd gone and dragged him away from the clashes every day for a week, I told him: 'Okay, you want to throw stones?
 Fine.
 But at least hide behind something!
 Why do you have to be at the very front, even farther up than the older kids?'
 And he said, 'I'm not afraid.'"

-Famous photograph
+Iconic photograph

-On 29 October 2000, Associated Press photographer Laurent Rebours captured the iconic photo of Odeh, who, according to a subsequent AP story, "reveled in his role as the most famous rock-hurler" at Karni.
-Now a famous photograph, the "powerful image of a boy standing alone against facing-off a huge Israeli military tank" has drawn the use of the "David and Goliath" analogy by sociologist Judith Bessant.
+On 29 October 2000, Associated Press (AP) photographer Laurent Rebours captured the iconic photo of Odeh, who, according to a subsequent AP story, "reveled in his role as the most famous rock-hurler" at Karni.
+Now a famous photograph, the "powerful image of a boy standing alone facing-off a huge Israeli military tank" has drawn the use of the "David and Goliath" analogy by sociologist Judith Bessant.
 For many Palestinians, she noted, "he epitomised heroic Palestinian defiance and resistance to Israeli military occupation".